anarchitech/equatesinator/README.md

 ### Getting Additional SVD's

 The Equatesinator does not pull in every SVD out there.
-We're currently working on populating a repository of SVD's,[SVD-Vault](https://github.com/anarchitech/SVD-Vault), and it's fairly easy to add the ones you care about to the Makefile, but be mindful that you might have to tweez them a bit to get them to work.
+We're currently working on populating a repository of SVD's, [SVD-Vault](https://github.com/anarchitech/SVD-Vault), and it's fairly easy to add the ones you care about to the Makefile, but be mindful that you might have to tweez them a bit to get them to work.